OUR MISSION & VISION

 Too few elephant sanctuaries exist in the world

 Global Sanctuary for Elephants exists to create vast, safe spaces for captive elephants, where they are able to heal physically and emotionally.
-There are elephants around the world in need of sanctuary, but too few exist to be able to care for even a fraction of them.
+There are elephants around the world in need of sanctuary, but too few exist to be able to care for even a fraction of the elephants.
 Global support is necessary to build sanctuaries for elephants in need of rescue and rehabilitation.

 The Crisis Facing Elephants & How We Are Helping

 Thousands of captive elephants in zoos and circuses around the world are suffering.
-Years of isolation, restraint, malnutrition, abuse, and lack of adequate exercise and proper medical care exact a harsh physical and psychological toll on these highly-intelligent, sensitive, and social creatures.
+Years of isolation, restraint, malnutrition, abuse, and lack of adequate exercise and proper medical care exact a harsh physical and psychological toll on these highly intelligent, sensitive, and social creatures.

 Fortunately, our societies are currently more knowledgeable and positive actions are being taken.
 While all of these actions are commendable, they do not take into account that few people have the experience and knowledge to move these efforts forward and a solution for these elephants simply doesn’t exist.
 There is nowhere for them to go that meets their needs.
 A life that replicates an elephants’ natural existence, with minimal human interference, where they are supported and cared for is what is necessary.
 Sanctuary offers elephants that life.